jrgp/linfo/README.md

    - more

 ## System requirements:
- - At least PHP 5.4
+ - At least PHP 8
- - If you are using PHP 7.1.9 or lower, you might need to disable the opcache extension.
- - pcre extension

 #### Windows
  - You need to have [COM enabled](http://www.php.net/manual/en/class.com.php).